solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 would suffice to destroy life.
 Micheli, in his valuable Coup

-d’oil sur les principales publications de Physiologie végétale, refers to the researches of Uloth,* who found that twenty-four species of plants which had been placed in a cave in the centre of a glacier germinated after the lapse of six weeks.
+d'oil sur les principales publications de Physiologie végétale, refers to the researches of Uloth,* who found that twenty-four species of plants which had been placed in a cave in the centre of a glacier germinated after the lapse of six weeks.